DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 **Customer sales price**  |	Unit price received in the EDI purchase order **Net system price**      |	Valid trade agreement unit price for the customer, net off discounts **Acknowledged price**    |	Acknowledged price.
 Note: The acknowledged price will be automatically set as either the customer or system values dependant on the **Use customer price** setting on the [Customer purchase order](../SETUP/SETTING%20PROFILES/Customer%20purchase%20order.md) document type setting profile.
 **Price code**            | POA line price code to be sent to the Customer.
-Displays the mapped value as setup in [POA response code group](../SETUP/CUSTOMER%20SETUP/POA%20response%20code%20group.md) for the following line price respones: <br> •	**Line price - accept** - Customer sales price equals Net system price <br> • **Line price - advise** - Customer sales price doesn't equal Net system price.
+Displays the mapped value as setup in [POA response code group](../SETUP/CUSTOMER%20SETUP/POA%20response%20code%20group.md) for the following line price respones: <br> •	**Line price - accept** - Where the customer and acknowledged price are the same <br> • **Line price - advise** - Where the customer and acknowledged price are different
 **Auto triggered item**   |	Indicates if the **Price code** is the auto triggered value.
 **PO change**             | Indicates if the price was updated by a **Customer purchase order change** record